neilkatin/lahcert-ops-procedures/source/highlevel.rst

 The Phases
 ----------

-You can think about the 'flow' of an ad-hoc request as following these steps:
+You can think about the 'flow' of a task request as following these steps:

 * initial submission to Ops
 * task assignment from Ops to position (typically Recon)